bartaxyz/xyz-ui/docs/introduction/GettingStarted.md

 After this step, you'll be able to use XYZ UI in react as web components.
 For more info, read the [Web Components - React](https://reactjs.org/docs/web-components.html) guide.

-This examples and text was taken from [Stencil Docs - React](https://stenciljs.com/docs/react) and slightly edited to fit XYZ UI context.
+Examples and text were taken from [Stencil Docs - React](https://stenciljs.com/docs/react) and slightly edited to fit XYZ UI context.

 ## Angular